yoavram/old-blog/pages/mean-fitness-at-the-mutation-selection-balance.md

 ## Summary

-We've seen how to derive the mean fitness at the mutation-selection balance $\bar{\omega} = e^{-U}$ both via a simple calculus approximation and via a more "hardcore" linear algerba method.
+We've seen how to derive the mean fitness at the mutation-selection balance $\bar{\omega} = e^{-U}$ both via a first-order approximation and via a more "hardcore" linear algerba method.

 The nice thing about deriving the mean fitness in the "hardcore" method is that we get some idea of *why* it is equal to e^-U^.
 We found that the mean fitness at the mutation-selection balance equals to the leading eigenvalue of the transition matrix,